memmaa/cock-heroine/README.md

   * Do this regularly (usually every time you finish using the editor) - the software is not perfect, and no one like data loss.
 * Rinse, repeat and you're done!
 You can now export to a funscript, play the script on your handy or arduino companion, export a beat track or midi file or whatver you like.

+# What's wrong with it?
+A lot, probably.
+Don't forget to save regularly.
+It might crash from time to time...
+Usually if you try to perform an edit action when you just deleted the last beat that was selected.
+I should fix that, but the bug is a little elusive.
+Just make sure you select the beat you want to edit in the table on the left of the editor, and you'll probably be fine...

 # How do I make it better?
 * Submit useful bug reports!
 * Make a change yourself and and submit a pull request!